-- The employee must be notified in writing that the background check is being conducted and may impact their eligibility for employment.
+- The employee must be notified in writing that the background check is being conducted and may impact their employment eligibility.
 This notification must be a stand-alone document separate from the employment application.

 - The employee must provide written consent to the background check.